The 2nd International Electronic Conference on Medicinal Chemistry and Pharmaceutics

 Event Awards

-The open-access, peer-reviewed journals Pharmaceuticals and Pharmaceutics will present awards totaling 1600 CHF for the Best Poster, Best Slideshow, Best Flash Communication, and Best Communication, as well as 500 CHF for the Best Invited Lecture.
+The open-access, peer-reviewed journals Pharmaceuticals and Pharmaceutics will present awards totaling 1600 CHF for the Best Poster, Best Slideshow, Best Flash Communication, and Best Communication.
 Additionally, one participant will be granted the opportunity to engage in a One-Day Microwave Practice/Test.
 All submissions will be evaluated independently of their respective sessions.
 Members of the Scientific Committee will be responsible for selecting the winning entries based on predefined criteria.

 The Awards